mikearino/Poison-Oak-Field-Guide/README.md

 ## Description

-_This is a web application that educates its users on how to identify and treat poison oak._
+_This is a web application that educates its users on how to identify and treat poison oak.
+Deployed to Google Firebase._

 ## Setup/Installation